General program information

 The primary goal of Watertown Electricity Choice is to increase the community’s investment in clean electricity while providing Watertown electricity customers with a stable electricity price.

 Massachusetts state law already requires that a minimum amount of renewable energy be purchased for all electricity sold in the state.
-However, Watertown Electricity Choice will purchase an additional 30% renewable energy over and above the state required minimum.
-That means participants will automatically receive a minimum total of 52%, of their electricity from renewable sources that include:
+However, Watertown Electricity Choice offers two 100%-renewable options – Standard and 100% Green.

 I received a call/visit/letter in the mail about my electric bill.
 Is it from the CIty or this program?

-The Watertown Electricity Choice program will send you one letter about the program before you are enrolled.
-That letter will include the City seal, the name Watertown Electricity Choice, and the name of City Manager, Michael Driscoll.
-If the mailing you received does not include these three items, it is not from the City and does not represent the City program.
+The Watertown Electricity Choice program will send you one notice about the program before you are enrolled.
+That notice will include the City Seal and the name Watertown Electricity Choice.
+If the notice you received does not include both of these items, it is not from the City and does not represent the City program.

-Eversource and the Watertown Electricity Choice program do not conduct sales calls or go door to door.
-If you receive a call or a visit from someone who wants to discuss your electricity, they are from a private company, even if they mention Eversource. keep these two things in mind:
+Eversource and the Watertown Electricity Choice program do not make sales calls or go door to door.
+If you receive a call or a visit from someone who wants to discuss your electricity, they are from a private company, even if they mention Eversource.
+Keep these two things in mind:

 How will I know if I am enrolled and which option I have?

-If you are enrolled, your Eversource bill will show Watertown Electricity Choice as your electricity supplier.
+If you are enrolled, your Eversource bill will show Direct Energy – Watertown Elec Choice as your electricity supplier through December 2026.

-To check which program option you are enrolled in, look at the price that is used to calculate the supply charge portion of your bill.
+To check which program option you are enrolled in, look at the price that is used to calculate the Supply charge on your bill.
 It will match one of Watertown’s prices:

 See an example Eversource bill.